jpetays/AudioDemo/docs/README.md

 This is a simple UNITY demo how to use [AudioMixer](https://docs.unity3d.com/Manual/AudioMixer.html) to manage 'audio channel' volume and mute state in a game.

-_Note that unfortunately this does not work for [WebGL](https://docs.unity3d.com/Manual/webgl-audio.html) builds, because UNITY has only limited support for audio in browsers as they have their own limitations._
+_Unfortunately this does not work for [WebGL](https://docs.unity3d.com/Manual/webgl-audio.html) builds, because UNITY has limited support for audio in browsers as they have their own limitations._

+UNITY version is 2022.3.4f1.

 ## Mobile Support